bkumar2/random-ext/README.md

 Generates random string that matches given pattern.
 This is the most powerful random string generator that can virtually mimic any type.
 ##### Parameters
 * pattern - Required.
 Pattern containing variables and fixed string which will be matched with variable definition to generate a random string.
 * variableDefinition - Required.
 Object to describe each variable.
-...Variable definition syntax is same as object template syntax.
+Variable definition syntax is same as object template syntax.
 But each property of variable definition describes a variable used in pattern.
 Refer [object template syntax](#template)

 ```javascript
 // Generates random GUID